 Discover Jazz Festival For ten days in June the city of Burlington, Vermont, transforms into a jazz oasis.
 Discover intimate venues, concerts under the stars, cruises on Lake Champlain, workshops and lectures from world-renowned artists and the sound of Americas homegrown art form on every corner.

 Vermont Adaptive Ski and Sports is committed to empowering individuals with disabilities.
-We promote independence and further equality through access and instruction to sports and recreational opportunities.
+They promote independence and further equality through access and instruction to sports and recreational opportunities.